Custom Clothes Shopping Spree from the Hoi An Tailors in Vietnam

 TypeWhat It Means in Hoi AnProsCons

-Made-to-measurePattern adjusted to your measurementsBest value, quickFewer hand-finish details
+Made-to-measurePattern adjusted to your measurementsBest value, reasonably quickFewer hand-finished details

-BespokeBuilt from scratch, multiple fittingsHighest craftNeeds more time + budget
+BespokeBuilt from scratch, multiple fittingsHighest quality and craftNeeds more time and budget

-Most “custom” in Hoi An is made-to-measure with bespoke flourishes if time allows.
+Most “custom” in Hoi An is made-to-measure with bespoke touches where time allows.

 • Necklines: V for lengthening, bateau for elegance, square for structure, wrap for curves.

-• Sleeves: Cap for casual, bracelet length for polish, ¾ for day-to-night.
+• Sleeves: Cap for casual, bracelet length for polish, three-quarter for day-to-night versatility.

-• Pockets: Always ask!
-Side-seam pockets on skirts/dresses are life.
+• Pockets: Always ask.
+Side-seam pockets on skirts and dresses are genuinely life-changing.

-• Lining: Adds weight and polish to structured pieces; skip for hot-weather casual.
+• Lining: Adds weight and polish to structured pieces; skip it for hot-weather casual wear.

-• Closures: Invisible zips for sleek lines; exposed buttons for personality (tortoiseshell, fabric-covered, metal).
+• Closures: Invisible zips for sleek lines; exposed buttons for personality — tortoiseshell, fabric-covered or metal.

-• Hem length: Try standing + sitting in your shoes at fitting—hems creep up when seated.
+• Hem length: Try both standing and sitting at the fitting.
+Hems creep up when you sit, which matters a lot.

 Hoi An’s leather ateliers can custom-create:

-• Sandals traced to your foot (straps adjusted so they don’t bite).
+• Sandals traced to your foot, with straps adjusted so they actually don’t bite.

-• Low loafers/derbies in soft leather for travel days.
+• Low loafers or derbies in soft leather that work well for travel days.

-• Simple totes & crossbody bags with your preferred pocket layout.
+• Simple totes and crossbody bags with the pocket layout you actually want.

-Check quality: Even stitching, smooth edges, soft but not flimsy leather, solid hardware.
-Wear your new sandals for an hour in the evening and request strap tweaks the next morning.
+Check quality before you pay: even stitching, smooth edges, leather that’s soft but not flimsy, and solid hardware.
+Wear new sandals for an hour in the evening and request strap tweaks before final pickup.

-• Ask about wages & work hours (kindly).
-Shops proud of fair practices will share.
+• Ask about wages and working conditions — kindly.
+Shops proud of their practices are usually happy to share.

-• Tip thoughtfully at pickup if the team went above and beyond.
+• Tip at pickup if the team went genuinely above and beyond.

-• Hotel desk vs. tailor: Some tailors will ship; others prefer you use a reputable shipper in town.
-Photograph your parcel + slip.
+• Some tailors ship; others prefer you use a reputable shipping agent in town.
+Photograph your parcel and keep your receipt.

-• Customs basics: Keep invoices itemized (fabric type + “custom clothing for personal use”).
+• Keep invoices itemized — fabric type and “custom clothing for personal use.”
 Duties vary by country.

-• Pad your timeline: If shipping, allow 10–20 business days.
-If your flight is soon, consider carrying on just your new wardrobe and wearing your bulkiest pieces.
+• Allow 10–20 business days.
+If your flight is soon, carry your pieces with you and wear your bulkiest items on the plane.

-• Save fabric scraps & thread—perfect for future repairs.
+• Save any fabric scraps and spare buttons — perfect for future repairs.

-• Ask for care instructions and a note of fiber content.
-When in doubt, cold wash + hang dry for cotton/linen; dry clean for silk/wool/structured pieces.
+• Ask the tailor for care instructions and fibre content before you leave.
+When in doubt: cold wash and hang-dry for cotton and linen; dry clean for silk, wool and structured pieces.

 • The Weekender (48 hours): Linen shirt-dress + cotton button-down + leather sandals.
 Two fittings, easy wins.

-• The Event-Goer (3 days): Silk midi wrap dress + backup cotton shift, both hemmed to your heels.
+• The Event-Goer (3 days): Silk midi wrap dress + backup cotton shift, both hemmed to your shoes.
 One extra fitting for drape perfection.

-• The Remote Worker (4 days): Two breathable blouses, one pair tapered trousers, unlined blazer.
-Mix-and-match capsule for Zoom + street noodles.
+• The Remote Worker (4 days): Two breathable blouses, one pair of tapered trousers, unlined blazer.
+Mix-and-match capsule for video calls and street noodles.

 • The Suit Upgrader (4–5 days): Wool-blend suit (lined) + two shirts.
 Confirm armhole comfort and collar roll; get spare buttons.

 • Over-ordering on day one.
-Start with one piece, learn your fit, then go wild.
+Start with one piece to learn your fit, then go from there.

 • Ignoring lining in humid heat.
-Lining has a time and place—ask if you’ll roast.
+Lining has its place — ask if you’ll be wearing this in hot weather.

 • Choosing fabric by pattern alone.
-Pretty prints on poor fabric = regret.
+A beautiful print on poor fabric is a beautiful regret.

-• Picking tiny, fussy details on a 24-hour timeline.
-Keep it clean, chic, achievable.
+• Requesting fussy details on a 24-hour timeline.
+Keep it clean and achievable when time is tight.

 Pre-Tailor Checklist

-• ☐ Bra + shoes for true fit and hem
+• Correct bra and shoes for true fit and hem

 Fitting-Day Checklist

-• ☐ Shoulders sit right, no pulling at bust
+• Shoulders sit right; no pulling at the bust

-• ☐ Sleeve & hem length checked standing + sitting
+• Sleeve and hem length checked standing and sitting

 Final Pickup Checklist